sjoeen/DeepSyntax/README.md

 ```bash
 ollama pull deepseek-r1:7b
 ```
-If you want to use a different model, modify the model name in src/extension.ts, inside the ollama.chat() function.
+If you want to use a different model, modify the model name in src/extension.ts, inside the ollama.chat() function. \n
 2. Install the Required tolls
 ```bash
 npm install